autodesk-platform-services/revit-parameters-export-addin/README.md

 - [APS credentials](https://forge.autodesk.com/en/docs/oauth/v2/tutorials/create-app)
 - [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/) or [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- Terminal (for example, [Windows Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) or [macOS Terminal](https://support.apple.com/guide/terminal/welcome/mac)) if you don't have Visual Studio.
+- Terminal (for example, [Windows Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) or [macOS Terminal](https://support.apple.com/guide/terminal/welcome/mac)) if you don't have Visual Studio

 ## Running locally

 If you have Visual Studio Community 2022 installed

 - Clone this repository
 - Build and run the project

 If you do not have it installed

 - Clone this repository
 - Install dependencies: `dotnet restore`
 - Setup environment variables in the appsettings.json File: